cheery/lever/README.md

  * Coroutines, and coroutine-enabled event loop, provided by RPython.
 Crucial tool for writing clean code that may wait asynchronously.
  * Fixed-arity Multimethods.
 Efficient implementation purposefully incompatible with inheritance.
 Most operators in lever are defined as multimethods.
 Doesn't come without drawbacks, but makes lot of things cleaner.
  * Customizable grammars that can be shared between utilities.
 Made possible with a parsing kernel that copies concepts from [marpa parser](https://jeffreykegler.github.io/Marpa-web-site/).
 Makes it trivial to provide auxiliary notation for legibility.
+ * POSIX-compatible path convention that is enforced across platforms: The programmer and configuration files see POSIX-paths while the operating system see an illusion of obeying its rules regarding file paths.

 ## How to try it out